 airport, who walk through the hotel with their nose in the air seemingly

-I just want to ask them what have you done 4 your Haiti lately?
+I just want to ask them what have done 4 your Haiti lately.

 Day 2 distribution,

-Last night we go 4 dinner at the Jardin de Gerad
+Last night we go 4 dinners at the Jardin de Gerad

 A serene restaurant that means the Garden of Gerald…

 Quaintly placed in the middle of what appears to be a garden

 with amazing cuisine

 I look around this garden and I’m a bit confused,

 Is this my Haiti?